kNOCk kNOCk

 ./usr/local/bin/simplescript.sh

-We will obtain the simplescript.sh
+We will obtain the simplescript.sh script.

 ➜ cat ./usr/local/bin/simplescript.sh